tintinmar1995/cozy-dispers/README.md

 ## What is Cozy-DISPERS

-It is the core server of the Cozy-DISPERs platform.
+It is the core server of the Cozy-DISPERS platform.

 Cozy-DISPERS is in charge of serving a query over a list of stacks.
 This process is a privacy-by-design algorithm.